qmacro/managed-associations-in-cap/flow.md

 There is no effective difference to the service, or the data available.
 We've just moved the definition of the (one-) to-one managed association to a separate file at the service layer, nothing more.

-## Add a reverse (one-) to-many managed association from Authors to Books
+## Add a reverse to-many managed association from Authors to Books

 So we can go from an author to the book(s) they wrote, we need to add a reverse association.
 Again, a managed association, but this time a to-many one.